 As we prepare for the 2022 Maryland General Assembly session, MRN anticipates supporting legislation that addresses the following issues to improve recycling and sustainable materials management in Maryland:

-Truth in Labelling: Resin Identification Code.
+Truth in Labeling: Resin Identification Code.
 Maryland is one of 34 states that require the use of this code to identify the predominant resin type of a plastic package.
 Numbers from 1-7 are placed inside a “chasing arrows” sign to help consumers identify plastic packaging by resin type.
 The chasing arrows are the universal recycling symbol.
 Its use implies the plastic package is recyclable.
 This is not always the case and causes consumer confusion and contamination problems at recycling processing facilities.

 MRN supports, at a very minimum, the removal of the requirement that the chasing arrows be used as part of this code.